 Increased Risks in Bonds and Equities

-Against a backdrop of an aging bull market, historically low bond yields, the unwinding of unprecedented Fed intervention, and expectations of greater volatility ahead, investors are asking themselves about alternatives they can incorporate into their portfolio to potentially help provide consistent returns and lower correlation to the market.
+Against a backdrop of an aging bull market, historically low bond yields, the unwinding of unprecedented Fed intervention, investors are asking themselves about alternatives they can incorporate into their portfolio to potentially help provide consistent returns and lower correlation to the market.

-US Aggregate Bonds are represented by the BofA Merrill Lynch US Corporate, Government & Mortgage Index; S&P 500 Volatility is measured by average daily rolling 3-year volatility numbers.
+US Aggregate Bonds are represented by the BofA Merrill Lynch US Corporate, Government & Mortgage Index.
+Yield is represented by Yield To Worst.
+Risk is represented by modified adjusted duration.
+S&P 500 Volatility is measured by average daily rolling three-year volatility numbers.
 Past performance is not indicative of future results.

 The Importance of Preserving Assets

 The financial crisis reminded investors of an important financial truism.
 The bigger the portfolio drawdown, the more it takes to make up for lost ground.
 By mitigating the magnitude of drawdowns, investors may be more likely to have the emotional wherewithal to stick to their financial plan.
 By reducing the volatility of returns, the likelihood of achieving long-term goals may increase.

 The case for utilizing uncorrelated strategies to build well diversified portfolios is well supported by academic literature.1 While balanced growth can be pursued with a traditional 60/40 approach, it may be further enhanced by implementing an allocation to alternatives whose strategy supports volatility management.
 As seen in the illustration below, as the allocation to alternatives increased, returns increased while volatility declined, which resulted in improved sharpe ratios.
 The uncorrelated nature of alternatives also mitigated the magnitude of the maximum drawdown.